Importance of Psychological and Social Support in the Workplace

 The more psychological and social support workers have, the more involved, committed and satisfied they are.
 Workers are happier and more productive, want to stay working with the organization for the long-term and are much more likely to ‘go the extra mile’ by engaging in organizational citizenship behaviours that help others.

 For some organizations, the most important aspect of psychological support may be that it is especially helpful in protecting against traumatic stressors at work.
 When adequate psychological support is present, employees experiencing psychological distress in the workplace will be more likely to seek, and receive, appropriate help.
 They will be better equipped to stay safe and productive at work while they recover, and, if work absence is required, they will be more likely to have a quicker and more sustainable work return.
-To learn more about how to support workers with mental health issues, click here.

 Workers without psychological and social support are more likely to withdraw from work and have higher absenteeism rates.
 Conflict and staff turnover are more likely.
 Work stress may lead to physical symptoms (such as fatigue or headaches) or emotional symptoms (such as anxiety or burnout).
 This leads to increased costs, negative effects on productivity, and a greater risk of accidents, incidents and injuries.